 From this table, the total number of camwood exploited as indicated in the official sources alone from January to December 1926 was 132.
 The actual number was certainly far more than this considering the illegal exploitation of this scare resource in the entire Mamfe Division especially in the Basho area by the indigenous population and other smugglers from across the boundary in Nigeria.
 Such illegal exploitation was never accounted for and so could not be included in the official statistics presented by the government in the three main exploitation areas.
-The amounts that were paid into the local and native treasuries by recognised exploiters within these twelve months stood at £110 and £109 respectively for the same period.
-The only areas where exploiters could go for permits for camwood exploitation were Mamfe, Nsanakang and Basho.
-In fact, the regulation of the exploitation of the store of the same periot.
+The amounts that were paid into the local and native treasuries by recognised exploiters within these twelve months stood at $\pounds 110$ and $\pounds 109$ respectively for the same period.
+The only areas where exploiters could go for permits for camwood exploitation were Mamfe,

-by the colonial government and the different native authorities yielded positive results in some areas although the challenges of exploitation without government approval continued unabated.
+Nsanakang and Basho.
+In fact, the regulation of the exploitation of this tree by the colonial government and the different native authorities yielded positive results in some areas although the challenges of exploitation without government approval continued unabated.

 In 1927 forestry fees and royalties were also paid into the treasuries for the exploitation of camwood.
-The table below illustrates the statistics in terms of the name and class of the camwood tree, the fees paid into the local treasury in pounds, royalties paid into the native treasury in pounds and the main areas of exploitation of the resource from January to October of that year.
+Table 2 illustrates the statistics in terms of the name and class of the camwood tree, the fees paid into the local treasury in pounds, royalties paid into the native treasury in pounds and the main areas of exploitation of the resource from January to October of that year.

-Table 2: Schedule of Forestry Fees and Royalties, January to 17October 1927
+Table 2: Schedule of Forestry Fees and Royalties, January to17 October 1927

-MonthName and class of tree camwood 3/clFees paid intolocal treasury in £Royalties paid into native treasury £Areawhere permits are issued

-Month Name and class of tree camwood3/cl Fees paid into local treasury in £ Royalties paid paid into nati- ve treasury £ Area where permits are issied
+Month Name and class of tree camwood3/cl £ Fees paid into local treasury £ Royalties paid into native treasury £ Area where permits were issued

-January 3 3 4
+January 3 3 4 -

-February 3 13 1
+February 3 13 1 -

 March 3 4 17 Mamfe

-April 1 11 9
+April 1 11 9 -

 May 6 16 19 Nsanakang

-June 19 19 14
+June 19 19 14 -

-July 8 8 8
+July 8 8 8 -

-August 32 12 18
+August 32 12 18 -

 Septembe er 19 19 14 Basho

-October 14 15 3
+October 14 15 3 -

-Total 108 £ 120 107
+Total 108 120 107 -